2Shad/CloudGuru-Hands-on-with-Terraform-on-AWS/README.md

 ```

 - Terraform will use these environment variables during execution.
-- This method avoids storing sensitive credentials in code.

 ### **Option 3: Directly in the `.tf` File** *(Not Recommended for Production)*